 Table 7 explores the relation between personal benefits received by target CEOs and the acquisition premia paid to their shareholders.
 We focus on benefits indicating extraordinary treatment of the CEO, and we deliberately omit appreciation of the CEO's stock and option holdings, since these gains will exhibit a lock-step positive association with the premium paid to all shareholders.
 Our main independent variables, used in the model in the first column of Table 7, are dummy variables for (i) whether the CEO's golden parachute is augmented at the time of the transaction; (ii) whether the CEO received additional merger-related payments such as consulting contracts or special bonuses; (iii) - (vi) four dummies indicating the level of executive position, if any, obtained by the CEO in the buyer; and (vii) whether the CEO joins the board of directors of the buyer.
+We also include a dummy variable that equals 1 if the target CEO leaves the firm and within two years becomes CEO of another firm.

 As shown in the first column of Table 7, all seven of the dummy variables for CEO personal benefits have negative coefficient estimates, though all of these estimates are insignificant.
-The negative coefficients are consistent with a conjecture that CEOs negotiate less favorable acquisition terms for their own shareholders when the transaction includes special treatment of the CEO.
-In the center column of Table 7, we estimate the same model but add together the seven dummy variables.
-The coefficient on the sum of these dummies - equivalent to an F-based hypothesis test of whether their sum is significantly different from zero - has a negative estimate, significant at the 10 percent level.
+The pattern also applies to the dummy variable for CEOs who obtain new CEO jobs in other firms.
+The negative coefficients are consistent with a conjecture that CEOs negotiate less favorable acquisition terms for their own shareholders when the transaction includes special treatment of the CEO or in some way presents him with new career opportunities.

+In the center column of Table 7, we estimate the same model but add together the seven key dummy variables.
+The coefficient on the sum of these dummies - equivalent to an F-based hypothesis test of whether their sum is significantly different from zero -- has a negative estimate, significant at the 8 percent level.

 Finally, in the right column of Table 7, we repeat this analysis but restrict ourselves to the subsample of CEOs who own less than the median amount of equity (\$12.15 million) in their firms.
 We expect this group to be more predisposed in merger negotiations to trade off equity appreciation for personal benefits, since they stand to lose less financially than CEOs with greater ownership.
-With the regression limited to this subsample, the coefficient estimate for the sum of the seven dummy variables grows in magnitude by about 50 percent and becomes significant at the 5 percent level.
+With the regression limited to this subsample, the coefficient estimate for the sum of the seven dummy variables grows in magnitude by about 50 percent and becomes significant below the 5 percent level.